nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Format: `undone_task INDEX`
 * Marks the task at the specified INDEX as uncompleted.
+  The index refers to the index number shown in the displayed task list.
+  The index must be an **integer larger than zero**.
+A valid example can be `1`.
 * The specified task must be completed before calling this command.
-* The index refers to the index number shown in the displayed task list.
-* The index must be a positive and valid integer 1, 2, 3, ...
+* If the index provided is a negative integer or zero, an error message indicating invalid command format will be returned.
+* If the index provided is larger than `2147483647`(i.e. larger than the maximum value of `Integer` object in Java), it is not a valid integer in our definition.
+  Thus, an error message indicating invalid command format will be returned.

 Examples:
 * `undone_task 1` marks the first task in the task list as uncompleted.